 The United States Congress is made up of the Senate and the House of Representatives.
 Members of both are chosen through direct election, though it is possible for vacancies on the Senate to be filled via gubernatorial appointment.
 Congress is made up of a total of 535 voting members.

-The Senate is comprised of 100 senators, two from each state, which are elected at-large by their constituents for a six-year term.
+The Senate is comprised of 100 senators which are elected at-large by their constituents for a six-year term.
+Two representatives are allocated to each state.
 The House of Representatives is comprised of 435 voting members as well as six non-voting members that represent Puerto Rico, the U.S. Virgin Islands, American Samoa, Guam, the Northern Mariana Islands, and Washington, D.C.
 Members of the House of Representatives serve two-year terms, each representing a single district.

 Within the 115th House of Representatives, there are 239 Republicans including 1 Delegate from Puerto Rico.
 There are also 197 Democrats and 5 vacant seats.
 The 115th Senate is made up of 51 Republicans, 47 Democrats, and 2 Independents.
 The current Congress contains a record number of women – 88 in the House and 23 in the Senate.
 It is also worth noting that there are 48 African American members of the House and 3 in the Senate.